AirBurn0/am2playground/README.md

 ### <b>Q</b>: Are there any bugs?

   <b>A</b>: Yeah, lots of them, exactly like in any other mod, if not more.
 It's no secret that AM2 is buggy as hell, and in general...
 I'm fine with it.
-  Most of the bugs like chronodispel or more funny ones like 42 prosperity spell, for me now it's more of a gameplay feature than anything else.
+  Most of the bugs like chrono-dispel or more funny ones like 42 prosperity spell, for me now it's more of a gameplay feature than anything else.
-  Dupes with a book and other bugs that obviously kill interest in the game are not, but what does not work well in AM2 - most likely does not work well in addon either, because of AM2 API and my <b>skill issue</b>.
+  Dupes with a book and other bugs that obviously kills all the interest in the game aren't, but what does not work well in AM2 - most likely does not work well in addon either, because of AM2 API and my <b>skill issue</b>.

   But btw, I fixed some of AM2 built-in bugs (you will never figure out which ones, for sure).
 ### <b>Q</b>: Will you port it on newer minecraft versions?

   <b>A</b>: To date, a relatively stable and canon version of AM2 exists only on 1.7.10.
 AM2 1.10.2 - not canon and WAAAAAY more bugged than AM2 on 1.7.10 version.
 It's just unplayable for me.
-There is Ars Magica Legacy on 1.18.0 minecraft version and above, but so far it's still even worse than on 1.10.2 version.
+There is Ars Magica Legacy on 1.18.0 minecraft version and above,but it is not finished yet and much more effort is needed to make at least at the level at which AM2 already was in 2014.
 So technically, I just have nowhere to port the addon, and my answer is NO, untill they make it playable enough.
 ### <b>Q</b>: What is your favorite Minecraft 1.7.10 magic mod?

   <b>A</b>: Ars Magica 2.
 I guess it was obvious.